What Can Be Tailored On A Suit Jacket

 - You should have not purchased the garment in the first place!

 Many men that are not your “average” height and build shall run into these required alterations and the ones aforementioned in the “tough” section above.
-If this is the case it may be worth exploring custom made options.
+If this is the case it may be worth exploring custom-made suits.

 If the shoulders of your jacket are wider than your own, the shoulder points will have to be reduced so you don’t look like you’re a linebacker in full protective gear.
 This is major surgery and is not recommended unless you have exhausted all other avenues for getting a better-fitting suit.